Quantum state transfer between twins in weighted graphs: Introduction

-The graphs $K_2$ and $C_4$ are well-known examples of small unweighted graphs that exhibit perfect state transfer between antipodal vertices.
-It is also known that $P_3$ exhibits perfect state transfer between antipodal vertices with respect to adjacency dynamics, while $K_4\backslash e$ ($K_4$ minus an edge) admits perfect state transfer between non-adjacent vertices with respect to Laplacian dynamics.
+The graphs $K_2$ and $C_4$ are well-known examples of small graphs that exhibit perfect state transfer between antipodal vertices.
+It is also known that $P_3$ exhibits perfect state transfer between antipodal vertices with respect to the adjacency matrix, while $K_4\backslash e$ ($K_4$ minus an edge) admits perfect state transfer between non-adjacent vertices with respect to the Laplacian matrix.
 Upon examining the pairs of vertices in these graphs that admit perfect state transfer, one finds that they share the same neighbours (see Figure \ref{fig:small}).
 In other words, they are twins.
 Indeed, a number of examples of quantum state transfer in the literature can be viewed in the context of twins.
+For instance, there are infinitely many double cones known to exhibit adjacency and Laplacian perfect state transfer between their apexes (which are twins) \cite{Angeles-Canul2010,Alvir2016}.
+Kempton et al.\ also showed that adding loops with suitable weights to a pair of non-adjacent vertices with the same neighbours yields adjacency perfect state transfer between them \cite{Kempton2016}.
 Yet the role of twin vertices in quantum state transfer remains largely unexplored.
+Except for the MSc work of Monterde \cite{Monterde} and a recent paper of Pal \cite{PAL2022112872}, we are unaware of other work on this topic.
 In this paper, we provide a systematic approach to analyzing the properties of quantum state transfer between twin vertices in weighted graphs with possible loops.
 In particular, we focus on connected graphs.
 In the case of a disconnected graph, our results may be applied to its connected components.